zerospiel/docs/docs/admin/kof/index.md

 - **Lifecycle management.** KOF is delivered as charts and operators, which can be consistently deployed and upgraded across the estate.
 - **Compliance and audit.** Central policy ensures retention, RBAC, and secure transport are enforced everywhere.

+Performance issues and cost spikes usually come from the same workloads, so you can't separate one from the other.
+When observability data and cost data live in the same place, it’s easier to spot the cause and fix both at once.

 ## KOF consists of well-established open source components wired for multi-cluster use

 - **Metrics:** [VictoriaMetrics](https://docs.victoriametrics.com/) with vmcluster and vmauth.